Teamwork, Networking are Key Takeaways from 2024 Army Best Medic Competition

+Garcia, a health care specialist at OMSO who was also on the MRDC team at last year’s Army Best Medic Competition, felt the same way about Flores.

+“After last year I immediately wanted to go again, but when I met Staff Sgt.
+Flores and realized how very highly motivated he is, and how he had also competed in Best Medics before, I knew I wanted to compete with him as well,” says Garcia.

+The centerpiece of the annual competition, which took place from March 4-8, is a three-day test of participants’ medical skills and physical fitness.
+Participants must compete in 17 events ranging from the standard Army Combat Fitness Test and Army Combat Water Survival Test to activities developed specifically for the contest, including a written test, an obstacle course, a land navigation exercise, medical response scenarios, weapons qualifications and a grueling 16-mile ruck march.

-The 2024 Command Sgt.
+MRDC Command Sgt.
 Maj.
-Jack L. Clark, Jr. U.S. Army Best Medic Competition took place from March 4-8 at Fort Liberty, North Carolina.
-The centerpiece of the annual competition is a three-day test of participants’ medical skills and physical fitness ranging from the standard Army Combat Fitness Test and Army Combat Water Survival Test to activities developed specifically for the contest, including a written test, an obstacle course, a land navigation exercise, medical response scenarios, weapons qualifications and a 16-mile ruck march.
+Kyle Brunell says that the Best Medic competitions provide valuable training in wartime skills for Army medics, particularly for those assigned to organizations like MRDC that do not routinely deploy on forward operations.
+And because the competitions are open to all medical military occupational specialties, organizations that do not have many combat medical specialists – such as MRDC – can still compete on equal terms against Army units that do.

+Brunell spoke with Flores and Garcia after they returned from the competition and said he was impressed not only by their effort, but by their commitment to learn from the experience.

 |Date Taken: